Preah Vihear: Inscription

-The mountain stairway
+Mountain stairway

-When visitors pass the modern entrance gate they are faced with an impressive and majestic steep stairway.
-It consists of 163 steps made with large stone slabs, many of which are cut directly into the rock surface.
+When visitors pass the modern entrance gate, they are faced with a steep stairway consisting of 163 steps made of large stone slabs, many of which are cut directly into the rock surface.
 The stairway is 8 meters wide and 78.5 meters long.
-It was originally flanked by rows of lion statues of which only a few remain, close to the modern entrance gate.
-In its last 27 meters the stairway narrow to a width of only four meters and is flanked by seven small terraces on either side which were once decorated with the lion statues.
+It was originally flanked by rows of lion statues, of which only a few remain, close to the modern entrance gate.
+In its last 27 meters, the stairway narrows to a width of only 4 meters and is flanked by seven small terraces on either side, which were once decorated with the lion statues.
 The difficulty of climbing the stairway symbolises the laborious path of faith needed to approach the sacred world of the gods.

-The Lion Head Reservoir
+Lion head reservoir

-Between Gopura IV and III, some 50 meters to the east of the second pillared avenue, there is a square, stone paved reservoir, 9.4 meters on the each side.
+Between Gopura IV and III, some 50 meters to the east of the second pillared avenue, there is a square, stone-paved reservoir, 9.4 meters on each side.
 Each side of the reservoir has 12 steps, each 20 to 25 centimeters high.
-Near this small reservoir, there is a re-dented, square brick base six meters on each side.
-It is supposed that this was used as the pedestal for a statue or a small construction made in perishable materials, suggesting a ritual use of this small reservoir. according to previous reports, on the southern side of this pool there was a stone lion's head with a water outlet from its mouth.
+Near this small reservoir, there is a redented, square brick base 6 meters on each side.
+It is supposed that this was used as the pedestal for a statue or a small construction made in perishable materials, suggesting a ritual use of this small reservoir.
+According to previous reports, on the southern side of this pool there was a stone lion's head with a water outlet from its mouth.
 It was visible only when the water level of the reservoir was very low.
-This lion spout is no longer at the site. and its where about are not known.
+This lion spout is no longer at the site, and its whereabouts are unknown.

-Windows

-In the Preah Vihear complex there is quite a range of window designs.
-Windows with three or five balusters are common.
-Those with seven balusters are found only in the palaces at Gopura III.
-The increased number of balusters at the stage establishes the hierarchy of buildings and those who dwelt therein.
-Lateral doors are flanked by false windows with balusters.